DOE-NCI-MOSSAIC/bardi/README.md

 pipeline.add_step(nlp_engineering.CPULabelProcessor(fields=['dark_side_dx']))
 ```

-## Adding a Splitter to our pipeline

-The current implementation of splitter is relatively limited in functionality.
-But has a few complications that need to be understood to get it to work correctly (or at all).

-Also, the splitter isn't going to work well with 3 samples.

 ## Running the pipeline

 Now that we have added all of the steps, let's actually run the pipeline.